somasis/musl-wiki/functional-differences-from-glibc.md

 global DNS namespace changes outside of one's control (addition of new TLDs).

-glibc supports IDN (non-ASCII name lookups via DNS) but requires the use of custom non-standard flags to getaddrinfo and getnameinfo to convert such names to/from the internal representation used in the DNS system (Punycode). musl does not yet support IDN conversions at all (but programs that know about IDN/Punycode and do the conversions themselves can of course lookup such names), but when support is added, it will always be enabled rather than requiring explicit options from the application.
+glibc supports IDN (non-ASCII name lookups via DNS) but requires the use of custom non-standard flags to `getaddrinfo` and `getnameinfo` to convert such names to/from the internal representation used in the DNS system (Punycode). musl does not yet support IDN conversions at all (but programs that know about IDN/Punycode and do the conversions themselves can of course lookup such names), but when support is added, it will always be enabled rather than requiring explicit options from the application.

+musl's resolver did not support the use of DNS over TCP until version 1.2.4.
+This difference prevented the use of larger packets produced by protocols such as DNSSEC and DKIM.

 # Miscellaneous functions with GNU quirks